ewen-lbh/youtube-music-fixes/README.md

 **Note: on chrome and chromium version 4 and higher, userscripts are supported by default**

 ### Download
-To install this userscript, just [Click here](https://github.com/ewen-lbh/youtube-music-fixes/raw/master/tab-title.user.js)
+To install this userscript, just [click here](https://github.com/ewen-lbh/youtube-music-fixes/raw/master/tab-title.user.js)

 ## Contributing